 Baby grabbed her hand.
 “Thank you for scaring Betty, she is so mean to me too, I hate her.”
 Baby burst into tears in front of a stunned Candy.
 Squeezing her hand, Candy gave her a hug “Well that’s stopped now.
 Just call me if she is horrible to you”.
-The girls chatted all the way home, Candy couldn’t believe it when they reached her gate in record time.
+The girls chatted all the way home, Candy couldn’t believe it when they reached her gate in what seemed like seconds later.

 “Shall we walk together tomorrow?”
 Baby nodded, smiling.
 She skipped away to her house a few driveways down.
 Candy felt happy.
 It was such a foreign feeling for her that she had to think what it was.
 “Did I just make a friend?” she asked herself.
 It was her turn to skip and she did it all the way home.

 “Where have you been?” her mother demanded breaking her happy spell instantly.
 “I…I was walking home” she started to explain but her mother interrupted her.
 “Get started on your chores.
 I bought a huge box of peaches and they all need to be peeled tonight for preserves.”
 Candy groaned and earned a clout on her ear, she hated doing it and knew that she had to give Harold the job.

 “Where’s Harold” she asked.
 “He’s helping dad with the lawnmower, its stuck again,” mom moaned.
 With a sigh Candy started her chores, keeping a sharp eye out for Harold who would be taking them over as soon as she could get him to.